 Mautic is feature-rich.
 Some of Mautic’s marketing automation isn’t even available cloud-based services.
 Below is a list of some of the most useful features Mautic offers.

-Mautic allows you to build simple to highly complex automatons.
-At the heart of the Mautic marketing automation functionality is the visual campaign builder.
-If you’re familiar with building campaigns in services like Activecampaign or Convertkit, then Mautic will be a breeze.
+Mautic allows you to build simple to highly complex marketing automation campaigns.
+At the heart of this functionality is the visual campaign builder.
+If you’re familiar with building automation flows in services like Activecampaign or Convertkit, then Mautic will be a breeze.

 The visual campaign builder allows you to access a wide range of functionality.
 You can easily build complex marketing automation campaigns that make use of: